elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 ## Caveats
-I have always been a fan of books that start with a caveat or two.
-Because inevitably, you, gentle reader, have just started down this path.
-And given that you've already started to get a feel for where this is going, you're inevitably jumping to the question: Is this book for me?
+We believe an honest approach to this work requires a caveat or two.
+If you’ve read this far, you will inevitably jump to the question: Is this book for me?

 The answer is yes.
 But with a few caveats.